Own Your Niche Or Get Ghosted

 You’ve got three options:

-- Beg and grind trying to network.
+- Beg and grind trying to network your way onto stages (works for many speakers).

-- Hope organizers magically stumble on you.
+- Hope organizers magically stumble on you (never works).

 - Or stake your claim in a specific space, and let clarity do the heavy lifting.